Complete characterization of sink-strengths for 1D to 3D mobilities of defect clusters: Bridging between limiting cases

-From the preceding part, we can conclude that the proposed analytical expression match well the computed effective CSS for the $1D-1D$ case.
-Other limiting cases like $1D-3D$ and $3D-3D$ (rotation energy couples set to $(E_{A}=0\ eV,E_{B}=2\ eV)$ and $(E_{A}=0\ eV,E_{B}=0\ eV)$ respectively) were checked to follow their related limiting case CSS expressions, although for the sake of conciseness they corresponding graphs are not shown here.
-However, this approach reaches its limits when dealing with intermediate values of rotation energies $0<E<40\ k_{B}T$ that do not correspond to a well defined limiting case: with a direct plot of a set of CSS surfaces depending on D-ratio and $R$, it can be difficult to determine which CSS analytical expression is the best match.
-Moreover, pursing the approach of estimating CSS for many different couples of concentrations, there might be few hope of rationalizing the results: concentrations relevant to typical irradiation or nucleation conditions span over too many orders of magnitudes.
+From the preceding part, we can conclude that the proposed analytical expression matches well the computed effective CSS for the $1D-1D$ case.
+Other limiting cases like $1D-3D$ and $3D-3D$ (rotation energy couples set to $(E_{A}=0,E_{B}=40 k_{B}T)$ and $(E_{A}=0,E_{B}=0)$ respectively) were checked to follow their related limiting case CSS expressions, although, for the sake of conciseness, the corresponding graphs are not shown here.

+However, this approach reaches its limits when dealing with intermediate values of rotation energies $0<E<40\ k_{B}T$ that do not correspond to a well-defined limiting case: with a direct plot of a set of CSS surfaces depending on D-ratio and $R$, it can be difficult to determine which CSS analytical expression is the best match.
+Moreover, pursuing the approach of estimating CSSs for many different couples of concentrations, it may be impossible to rationalise the results: concentrations relevant to typical irradiation or nucleation conditions span over too many orders of magnitudes.
 We will thus adopt a different approach in the next section.